andrasg/samba-with-ad/README.md

 idmap config DOMAIN : backend = nss idmap config DOMAIN : range = 200000-2000200000
 ```

-Note: replace `DOMAIN` with your AD domain's name (not DNS name).
+> Note: replace `DOMAIN` with your AD domain's name (not DNS name).

-## Edit sssd.conf
+## Set SSSD to also update Samba key store

 Add the following line to `/etc/sssd/sssd.conf`:
 ```
 ad_update_samba_machine_account_password = true
 ```
-Note: this line tells sssd to write computer account password not only to keytab but to the samba secrets file too.
+This line tells sssd to write computer account password not only to keytab but to the samba secrets file too.

 ## Restart services
 ```